-As of 2021.
+As of 2022.
 HealthySteps, ZERO TO THREE.

-The Department of Defense (DOD) piloted HealthySteps to support military families with young children.
-Alabama, California, Mississippi, North Carolina, and Washington all had at least one HealthySteps site that received DOD funding.
+Note: 2022 data from HealthySteps does not include service data from Department of Defense (DOD) pilots that support military families with young children.
+Alabama, California, Mississippi, North Carolina, and Washington all had at least one HealthySteps site that received DOD funding in 2021.
 Hawaii had two HealthySteps sites that received DOD-funding in 2021.
 For additional source and calculation information, please refer to the Methods and Sources section of pn3policy.org.